 Review : A play written by David Storey in a quasi-absurdist style, heavily influenced by Samuel Becket.

-Home is a snap-shot of life of our reviewers recommend us set in the grounds of an asylum.
+''Home'' is a snap-shot of life set in the grounds of an asylum.
 This mis-en-scene however is only gradually revealed through the course of the play and through the gentle eccentricities of the characters.
 Harry is a seemingly benign chap, happy to wear rose tinted glasses and to exist in a genteel world.

 The humour is dry and laconic - occasionally puerile.
-The effects of the institution is reminiscent of a commonly shared institutional experience of our reviewers recommend us - school.
+The effects of the institution is reminiscent of a commonly shared institutional experience - school.
 It is a stroll in the park with the human condition.